 Scones, finger sandwiches, loose leaf tea – they're all precursors to the show-stopping sweets.
 Pastry chef Darren Purchese (from sweet haven Burch & Purchese) is the man in charge and what he can't do with sugar, eggs and a paint gun filled with chocolate isn't worth knowing about.
 Southbank, Monthly on Fridays, 10.30am-noon, 12.30-2.30pm, 3-5pm. $69.

 Channel your favourite Downton Abbey character and take tea in the library.
 In a mansion.
 The hotel-formerly-known-as-the-Werribee-Mansion serves up a classic high tea, with ribbon sandwiches and plenty of desserts.
 But what really sets it apart are the views – and the cocktails infused with tea.
 Werribee, last Sunday of the month, 3-5pm. $80.

-Owner Christina Re offers a high tea alongside an hour-long craft session (yes, they do it for grownups).
+Owner Christina Re offers a high tea alongside an hour-long craft session (yes, they do it for grown-ups).
 You'll get all the usual cake and sandwich action plus scrapbooking gear.
 She also does straight sparkling and cocktail high teas if that's too Etsy for you.
 And astrology high teas if it's not out-there enough.
+Update: the high teas will be back after April 2014 with special guests and much more.
 Collingwood, Wed-Sun. $35-$99.